-Because sending extended APDUs can cause issues with readers / drivers that do not support it (such as the reader or drivers crashing), a whitelist is added in the registry with the names of the readers tested and supported, that indicates per reader what the maximum APDU size possible is.
-When your reader is not in the list, the use of extended APDU (and thus the use of RSA 4096-bit keys) is not possible.
+Because sending extended APDUs can cause issues with readers/drivers that do not support it (such as the reader or drivers crashing), a whitelist is added in the registry with the names of the readers tested and supported, that indicates per reader what the maximum APDU size possible is.
+When your reader is not in the list, the use of extended APDU is not possible.